Collinformatics/HackTheBox/SkillsAssessment/Intro to Assembly Language/writeup.md

     ./assembler.sh flag.s

-This may take some debugging.
-Be sure to consult the man pages to detemine the proper inputs:

-  Recall:
+We see thhat there are several syscalls, before moving on recall the Syscall Arguments:

 - 1st arg: rdi, edi, di, dil
 - 2nd arg: rsi, esi, si, sil
 - 3rd arg: rdx, edx, dx, dl

+To test the assembly script it will take some debugging.
+Be sure to consult the man pages to detemine the proper inputs:

 - Open: